KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 For applying an effect to the Master, see :ref:`Master Effect <effects-master_effect>`.

-.. note:: Effects are always added at the bottom of the effect stack, and since the effect order is important can be re-arranged.
+.. note:: Effects are always added at the bottom of the effect stack, and since the effect order is important, can be re-arranged.

 .. _effects-keyframes: